Open Cell vs Closed Cell Spray Foam: What’s the Real Difference?

 Open-Cell Spray Foam: Pros and Best Uses

-Why Homeowners Like It:
+Why Homeowners Choose It

-• Cost-effective: Less expensive than closed-cell
+• Cost-effective: generally less expensive than closed-cell

-Best Applications:
+Best Applications

 • Attics and rooflines